Sky SR101 Broadband Router Review – Hardware and Software

 - Password info card

-See the images below for more details on the router package, clicking on one will take you through a slide show of the unpacking sequence.
+See the images below for more details on the router package, clicking on one will bring up a larger image and allow you to cycle through them.

 - Wireless N router (works on 2.4GHz mode, 5GHz not supported) Also supports older formats like 802.11b and 802.11g.

 - Two MIMO aerials to optimise the potential range of operation.

 - ADSL2+ (but is also backwards compatible with earlier ADSL)

 - Four Ethernet ports running at 100Mbit/Sec.
 Note these are not Gigabit Ethernet which tends to be the standard on PCs and Routers nowadays; these will not impair speed of data from the ADSL link (i.e. will not slow up internet connections), but for data transfer between PCs the slower port speed will make a difference.

 - Mains powered, has an energy saving feature where the power consumption is reduced when not in use.

 - WPA2 encryption (and WPA and WEP older formats if needed).
 Wireless can be disabled.

 - SSID name can be changed as required by the user, broadcasting of SSID can be disabled.